LukeTandjung/ariadne/README.md

 - Full type-safety and observability from error accumulation.
 - Composability for ease of evaluation and unit testing.
-- An intuitive API that supports all types of multi-agent architecture.
+- An intuitive graph API that supports all types of multi-agent architecture.

 </td>
 </tr>